jsanyi/php-viaeval/README.md

 - Added ini parameters to be used in multi-user hosting environments
   - viaeval.disable_eval can be used to bail out on eval() call
   - viaeval.monitor_eval can be used to log a warning on an eval() while calls are not disabled
-  - parameters can be set in system or perdir scope, but not in user scope (aka ini_set())
+  - parameters can be set in system or per-dir scope, but not in user scope (aka ini_set())
 - Added file or folder exclude support via viaeval.eval_exclude (as comma separated paths)
 - Removed info function